Marketing Real Estate to Flip

 Spread the Word

 Just because you build it does not necessarily mean they will come.
-You will need to advertise to bring potential buyers to your home.
+You will need a solid real estate marketing plan to bring potential buyers to your home.
 Whether you’re selling the home yourself or through a listing agent, you have a common goal: to sell the house in the shortest amount of time for the highest possible price.

 To accomplish this goal, you will need to reach the greatest amount of potential buyers.
 You will need to answer two questions: